Why Doctors Should Listen to Nurses More

 Because nurses don’t have to treat the patients or be tougher with work in process, they are more empathetic.
 And sharing pain with anyone creates a bond.

 This patient and nurse bond is of great benefit for doctors.
 So, start working on your doctor-nurse communication skills now, while you’re still in medical school.

 This practice will help you build a better communication habit.
 You may also learn a lot from the experiences they are willing to share.

 Issues with Doctor-Nurse Communication in Hospital Settings

 Poor communication is a major issue when doctors and nurses working in the same clinical environment don’t co-operate.
-Here are two reasons for the breakdown in doctor-nurse communication in hospital environments.
+Here are two reasons for the breakdown of doctor-nurse communication in hospital environments.